thephez/dpp-spec/docs/state-transition.md

 ## Fees

 State transition fees are paid via the credits established when an identity is created.
-Credits are created at a rate of [1000 credits/satoshi](https://github.com/dashpay/platform/blob/v0.24.5/packages/js-dpp/lib/identity/creditsConverter.js#L1).
-Fees for actions vary based on parameters related to storage and computational effort that are defined in [js-dpp](https://github.com/dashpay/platform/blob/v0.24.5/packages/js-dpp/lib/stateTransition/fee/constants.js).
+Credits are created at a rate of [1000 credits/satoshi](https://github.com/dashpay/platform/blob/v0.24.5/packages/rs-dpp/src/identity/credits_converter.rs#L3).
+Fees for actions vary based on parameters related to storage and computational effort that are defined in [rs-dpp](https://github.com/dashpay/platform/blob/v0.24.5/packages/rs-dpp/src/state_transition/fee/constants.rs).

-Prior to Dash Platform v0.23 a rudimentary fee system charged a flat rate rate of [1 credit/byte](https://github.com/dashpay/platform/blob/v0.22.0/packages/js-dpp/lib/stateTransition/calculateStateTransitionFee.js#L1) for all actions.

 ## Size

-All serialized data (including state transitions) is limited to a maximum size of [16 KB](https://github.com/dashpay/platform/blob/v0.24.5/packages/js-dpp/lib/util/serializer.js#L5).
+All serialized data (including state transitions) is limited to a maximum size of [16 KB](https://github.com/dashpay/platform/blob/v0.24.5/packages/rs-dpp/src/util/serializer.rs#L8).

 ## Common Fields